tongson/Gimokod/README.md

 packages.
 Keeping the base system small has the added benefit of needing less work with keeping abreast with essential updates.

-  The `core` and `main` repositories are meant to host stable packages but they will be updated or preferrably patched immediately if any serious security vulnerabilities are reported.
-Once Gimokod is deployed for production use it will be a policy to only consider bumping the version of a package in the `core` repository after two weeks without reported regressions.
-The `main` repo after a week.
-There will be a `testing` repository for any immediate version bump requirement.
+  The `core` and `main` repositories are meant to host stable packages.
+Packages will only be updated (or preferrably patched) immediately if any serious security vulnerabilities are reported.
+The `testing` repository will contain updated versions of packages.
+This policy will be put into practice once Gimokod is used in production systems.

   Built-in tests of the following packages are run and checked for 0 unexpected
 failures: